signifly/laravel-definition-schema/README.md

 The package will automatically register itself.

-Add the definitions route inside your `RouteServiceProvider`:
+Add the definitions route inside your `RouteServiceProvider` or your routes file:
 ```php
 Route::definitions();
 ```